Kerry en route to Japan seeking help in reining in North Korea

 In Seoul, Kerry said North Korea would be making a “huge mistake” if it launched one of its medium-range missiles during the current standoff.
 Japan, separated by less than 1,000 km (625 miles) of water and a frequent target of North Korea’s anger, is in easy range.

-Also likely to be high on the agenda in talks in Tokyo are Japan’s territorial disputes with China and the future of U.S. bases in Japan.
+Also likely to be high on the agenda in talks in Tokyo are Japan’s territoral disputes with China and the future of U.S. bases in Japan.

-The United States and Japan this month announced an agreement for the return to Japan of a U.S. air base, taking a step to resolving an issue that has troubled relations.
+The United States and Japan this month announced an agreement for the return to Japan of a U.S. air base, taking a step to resolving an issue that trouble relations.

 Writing by Nick Macfie; Editing by David Chance